anywork-dev/microservice-dev/README.md

-Here’s the updated description to reflect the name change to **microservice-dev**:

----

 # microservice-dev

 This repository is a template for microservice development, designed to be platform-independent.
 It emphasizes abstraction over implementation, making it adaptable for various environments.